alansfyeung/248acu-website/_pages/landing/consent-form.md

 ---
 layout: single
 title: About Consent Forms
-tagline: Where to find consent forms or delete incorrect uploads
+tagline: Find CadetNet activity consent forms, and fix incorrect submissions
-description: Find out how to find and upload a consent form, or delete an incorrect upload
+description: Find out how to find and upload a CadetNet activity consent form, and fix or delete an incorrect submission or upload
 permalink: /consent-form/
 categories: info
 sidebar: